The Unknown City: the (in)visibility of urban displacement

 Historical maps, archive and city plans

 Such can help understand how the city as a whole had evolved over time.
-By tracing and connecting them with individual and specific community perspectives and mobility histories, it can give a picture of how migration and informal housing have played and continue to play in the life of the city and how successive planning efforts have responded.
+By tracing and connecting them with individual and specific community perspectives and mobility histories, it can give a picture of how migration and informal housing have played and continue to play an importnat role in the life of the city, and how successive planning efforts have responded.

 Maps of Colombo as the city evolved